 Then came the sadness.
 NOOOOOOO!
 WHHHYYYYYY!?

-Then came the pleading.
+And the pleading.
 I contacted the brand directly begging them to make it the old way so that I could have them on my birthday.
 No such luck, but then again it was a long shot.

 Next came acceptance.
 If I wanted these bean brownies to taste exactly the same as before I was going to have to make them from scratch without a recipe and guestimate ingredients and measurements.
 I knew the ingredients because they were on the back of the package.
 It was going to be a challenge.